lyrm/learn-ocaml-tutorial/README.md

 For instance, for step 1, do `git checkout step-1`.

 ## What is to learn in this step ?
 - Different ways to grade a variable

-- How to grade a reference